brown-bird/Cookbook/Functional_Thinking.md

 ## Why
 Functional programming follows the pattern of **ceding** more control to the runtime. e.g. *garbage collection*.
-Low level operations like iterating over a collection of objects, filtering by some rules, and transforming objects from one type to another are performed via built-in language implementations.
+Low level operations and *state management operations* like iterating over a collection of objects, filtering by some rules, and transforming objects from one type to another are performed via built-in language implementations.
 The amount of state manipulation is greatly reduced an along with it many of the errors that come with rolling your own *state*.

 >OO makes code understandable by encapsulating moving parts.
 FP makes code understandable by minimizing moving parts.
 >- *Micaheal Feathers*